wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.8.9 =
+Upgrade to this version by going to the plugins tab and upgrading the individual plugin.
+If you upgrade from the bulk updator the mfunc config file will be lost and you would have to go to 'Save all settings' to re-generate it.
+This version attempts to solve the bulk update problem.

 = 0.8.8 =
 Try to make sure ads don't appear on archive pages, 404s or search results, in case theme is working in a non-standard way.
 Reduce dependency on files.